-All of the information here is straight from the American Civil Liberties Union.
+All of the information in this guide is straight from the American Civil Liberties Union.

 Step 1: General guidance for dealing with the police